exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 * `string` - cast to string
 * `json` - parse JSON string

-If the type is not specified manually it will be chosen automatically based on element widget type (see _preferableType_ in ElementsAccessor definition).
+If the type is not specified manually, it will be chosen automatically based on the type of element widget (see _preferableType_ in the ElementsAccessor definition).

-In any other case (e.g. if type is `any`) no cast will be performed.
+In any other case (e.g. if the type is `any`), no cast will be performed.

 ##### ElementsAccessor Registry

-Registry `Granite.DependsOnPlugin.ElementAccessors` - can be used to define custom accessors of element.
+Registry `Granite.DependsOnPlugin.ElementAccessors` - can be used to define the custom accessors of an element.
-Accessor provide the information how to get/set value, set a require/visibility/disabled state or returns `preferableType` for specific type of component.
+The accessor provides information on how to get/set values and set a require/visibility/disabled state, or returns `preferableType` for the specific type of component.

-For example default accessor descriptor is defined as follows:
+For example, a default accessor descriptor is defined as follows:
 ```javascript
 Granite.DependsOnPlugin.ElementAccessors.registerAccessor({
     selector: '*', // Selector to filter element